Code-Institute-Submissions/jennys-kitchen/README.md

 * [About](https://raw.githubusercontent.com/mark-obeirne/jennys-kitchen/master/assets/wireframes/About_Desktop.png)
 * [Order](https://raw.githubusercontent.com/mark-obeirne/jennys-kitchen/master/assets/wireframes/Order_Desktop.png)

+### Changes to wireframes
+While developing the website, a few small changes were made to the design.
+Initially, it was intended to have the logo sit over the J in the brand name, which would be displayed on all devices.
+However, space considerations led to the brand name being hidden on smaller screens, while the logo sits beside the brand name on larger devices.

+Space also dictated that Jenny's photo be displayed on top of the content box on all devices.

 ## Features
 ### Image Carousel
 One of the first elements that greets users to the website is an image carousel, which presents a visual preview of the care and craft of our staff as well as an indication of the type of item that one would be able to order.